CoStar Group (NASDAQ:CSGP) Releases FY24 Earnings Guidance

-CoStar Group (NASDAQ:CSGP – Get Free Report) updated its FY24 earnings guidance on Tuesday.
+CoStar Group (NASDAQ:CSGP – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.58-0.62 for the period, compared to the consensus estimate of $0.60.
 The company issued revenue guidance of $2.76-2.77 billion, compared to the consensus revenue estimate of $2.77 billion.
 CoStar Group also updated its FY 2024 guidance to 0.580-0.620 EPS.

 CoStar Group Stock Performance

 CoStar Group (NASDAQ:CSGP – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
-The technology company reported $0.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.32 by $0.01.
-CoStar Group had a return on equity of 6.08% and a net margin of 15.26%.
-The company had revenue of $640.00 million during the quarter, compared to analysts’ expectations of $634.27 million.
-During the same period last year, the firm posted $0.35 earnings per share.
-The business’s revenue was up 11.7% on a year-over-year basis.
-As a group, equities analysts predict that CoStar Group will post 0.44 EPS for the current fiscal year.
+The technology company reported $0.33 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.01.
+The firm had revenue of $640.00 million during the quarter, compared to the consensus estimate of $634.27 million.
+CoStar Group had a net margin of 11.64% and a return on equity of 4.95%.
+The firm’s revenue was up 11.7% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.35 earnings per share.
+Sell-side analysts predict that CoStar Group will post 0.44 EPS for the current fiscal year.

 Analysts Set New Price Targets